ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 - Institutional_Hosts
 - Summary

-Thus, the hierarchy we apply to this data when we populate it on our website should reflect some kind of logic.
+We will have to make some decisions about the hierarchy in which we display each resource's data.
+And these decisions should make sense to the user when they are reading through our site.
 For example, the "Resource_Title" should serve as a "URL" link to the resource.
 Below the title, we should have the "Institutional_Hosts."
 The rest of the data is there to describe the resource so that a user can quickly evaluate whether they are interested in a given resource.
 Here is one possible arrangement of this data in html:

 ```html
 <article class="item">